danieljprice/phantom/docs/setups.rst

 More information
 ~~~~~~~~~~~~~~~~~
-For a fuller explanation of compile-time configuration options in Phantom, see :doc:`<config>`.
+For a fuller explanation of compile-time configuration options in Phantom, see :doc:`Compile-time configuration <config>`.